 - lower backache

 Women are generally diagnosed with IBS during their childbearing years.
-Women with IBS also tend to report more gynecologic disorders than those who don’t.
+Women with IBS also tend to report more gynecologic disorders.

 Many women with IBS say their symptoms vary according to their menstrual cycles.
-Prior to and during their period, women with IBS report having more abdominal pain and diarrhea.
-After ovulation (day 14 of a cycle), women with IBS say they feel more bloating and constipation.
+Prior to and during their period, women with IBS may report having more abdominal pain and diarrhea.
+After ovulation (day 14 of a cycle), women with IBS may feel more bloating and constipation.

 Women who have IBS are more likely to experience:

 - painful menstruation